splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 - .NET 5.0 and higher on Windows and Linux
 - .NET Framework 4.6.2 and higher on Windows

-.. note:: .NET Core 3.1 and RHEL 7, 8 are not supported.
+.. note:: CentOS and Red Hat Enterprise version 7 to 8 are not supported.

 .. _supported-dotnet-otel-libraries: